imagej/imagej.github.io/_pages/scripting/macro.md

 # The recorder

 Typically, macros are not written from scratch, but recorded using the Macro Recorder: Just click on {% include bc path='Plugins | Macros | Record...'%} and perform some actions.
-These actions will be recorded in the recorder window, and you can hit the *Create* button to open the recorded instructions in an editor:
+These actions will be recorded in the recorder window, and you can click {% include button label="Create" %} to open the recorded instructions in an editor:

 ![](/media/scripting/macro-recorder.png)